HSLdevcom/jore4-flux/README.md

 1. Testing with CI/CD:
    1. Add the new service to list of inputs in `github-actions/setup-e2e-environment/action.yml`
    1. In that action.yml file, also add the new service to the list of env variables in the `Create override file for docker-compose`step.
 And then also to the list of services in the run command of that step.
-   1. Docker compose github testing: extend all jobs with your microservice in `.github/workflows/test-e2e-docker-compose.yml`
+   1. Docker compose GitHub testing: extend all jobs with your microservice in `.github/workflows/test-e2e-docker-compose.yml`

 ### Generate Flux configurations